-The sturdy and beautiful end grain chopping block has a convenient bowl cut out for easy transporting of chopped vegetables (see image 3).
+The sturdy and beautiful "End Grain Butcher Block with Hand Grips and Bowl Cut Out" by Proteak has a convenient bowl cut out for easy transporting of chopped vegetables (see image 3).
 Teak is a dense wood that has self-healing properties against knife marks.
 Two hand grips on the sides make this board easy to move and clean.

 *Please note: the small round board in image 2 is not included.